Gyro Air G-700: Dust Bin Leak Detection and Adjustments

 Final Inspection & Reassembly

 Run the machine and visually inspect for any signs of dust leakage.
-If none are found, reinstall the back panel using the four (4) screws and a metric #4 hex wrench.
+If none are found, reassemble the back panel using the four (4) screws and a Metric #4 hex wrench.

 Was this article helpful?